Narasimhavarman II

-Narasimhavarman II, popularly known as Rajasimha and as Rajamalla, was a Pallava monarch who reigned from 695 CE to 728 CE.
-He is credited with the construction of the Shore Temple Complex, the Isvara and Mukunda Temples in Mamallapuram, the Talagirisvara Temple in Panamalai and the Kailasanathar Temple in Kanchi.
-He is further credited with the construction of a Buddhist Vihara at Nagipattinam, which is commonly known as ‘China-pagoda'.
+Narasimhavarman II, popularly known as Rajasimha and Rajamalla, was a Pallava emperor who reigned from 695 CE to 728 CE.
+He is credited with the construction of the Shore Temple Complex, the Isvara and Mukunda Temples in Mamallapuram, the Talagirisvara Temple in Panamalai, and the Kailasanathar Temple in Kanchi.
+He is further credited with the construction of a Buddhist Vihara at Nagapattinam, which is commonly known as the "China Pagoda".

-Narasimhavarman's reign was period of great literary and architectural advancements and he is often grouped by historians with Mahendravarman I and Narasimhavarman I as one of the greatest Pallava rulers.
+Narasimhavarman's reign was a period of great literary and architectural advancements.
+He is often grouped by historians with Mahendravarman I and Narasimhavarman I as one of the greatest Pallava rulers.

 Accession to the throne

 By the time Narasimhavarman II ascended the throne, the Pallavas were by large the most powerful military force in the subcontinent.
 His father Parameswaravarman I was among the greatest of warrior monarchs of ancient India, the Amaravati Pallava inscription praises him of being: "As vigorous and strong as lord Sambhu (Shiva)".

 Parameswaravarman I had subdued all his formidable rivals to extend the Pallava empire far and away.
 Narasimhavarman II followed up very well.
 The Vayalur inscription of Pallavas issued on the eve of the coronation of Narasimhavarman II, gives a lineage of 54 rulers through the epochs of Krita, Dvapara and Kali up to Emperor Narasimhavarman II, this includes 47 kings after Aswattaman, the legendary warrior ancestor of the Pallavas.